Abe2G/Abe2G.github.io/ExploratoryAnalysis.md

 ![png](away.png)

-From the above two plots, we can see that playing at home (one with orange color) has great chance to win than playing away(one with green color).
+The same result is shown for away also.
+Most of the teams has better chance to win at home than away.

 ```python
 _=data.hist(figsize=(16, 20), bins=50, xlabelsize=8, ylabelsize=8)